Even if you’re experienced, a high-intensity activity may result in high-intensity injuries.

 ACL surgery is aimed at reconstructing the torn ACL to restore healthy, natural function.
 In the past, ruptured ligaments were sewn back together during surgery; these methods, however, were not consistently effective.
 Modern ACL reconstructive surgery uses grafting made of a tendon to reconstruct the affected ligament.
 Grafts may come from the patient’s patellar tendon, hamstring tendon, quadriceps tendon or from an allograft.

 - How long is the ACL surgery recovery time?

-Exact recovery time will naturally vary from patient to patient.
-While routine activity will be gradually re-introduced throughout the course of the recovery process, it will usually take four to nine months for the affected ACL to fully recover following surgery.
+Exact recovery time varies from person to person.
+While routine activity will be gradually reintroduced throughout the course of the recovery process, it will usually take four to nine months for the surgically-treated ACL to fully recover.
 During the recovery process, patients will take part in targeted physical therapy to build the strength and flexibility of the ACL and the associated connective tissue.

 - Does ACL surgery result in major visible scarring?

 Most types of surgeries result in some form of scarring.
 Since your OrthoAspen surgeon utilizes tiny tools to create a small incision, an ACL surgery scar is typically only an inch or two.